epfl-ada/ada-2022-project-thegonios/README.md

 3. What is the relationship between movie genre and the event it portrayed ?
 4. Are there preferred actor ethnicitiy, age or gender distributions to cover an event?
 5. Does the way of portraying a particular event change over time ?
-6. Could movie plot sentiment analysis bring to light certain historical events ?
+6. What sentiment (good or bad) do movies talking about a certain historical event illustrate ?
-7. Are there relations and similarities between different historical events ?
+7. Are there relations and similarities between different portrayed historical events ?

 ## Additional datasets
 Wikidata - we extracted actor ethnicities corresponding to the freebase IDs found in character.metadata.tsv.